 - Less than half of the square with filling is taken as 0, i.e. will not be taken for count

-However, the area of shape obtained through this method is not accurate at every time.
-Hence, this is considered as the approximate area of the shape.
+However, the area of shape obtained through this method is not accurate every time.
+Hence, this is considered the approximate area of the shape.

 2. Area of Complex Shapes

-Area of complex shapes can be found by splitting them into a group of similar simple shapes such as triangles, squares, rectangle and so on.
-The complex shapes are those shapes whose boundary is defined by joining several line segments.
+Area of complex shapes can be found by splitting them into a group of similar simple shapes such as triangles, squares, rectangles and so on.
+Complex shapes are those shapes whose boundary is defined by joining several line segments.